Are you an Empath? How can you tell? Although every empath is different, there are some experiences that are fairly common amongst Empaths.

 - You sponge up other people’s mood.
 If your partner is upset, you feel upset too.
 The worst thing is when you still crappy long after they have moved on!
 It’s like their emotions are sticking to you.
 UGH!

 Last but not least, make sure that you get SUPPORT.
-I personally recommend the Empath Community which is a thriving web site for Empaths.
+Checkout my Empath Community!

 You can ask questions about your experiences, discuss how to best manage your skills and connect with people who genuinely want to help you thrive as an Empath.